Whelsea/DefenseShuffleDP/README.md

 # DefenseShuffleDP

 This repository contains the implementation of our unified framework for evaluating frequency-based queries under the shuffle differential privacy model.
-We evaluate three types of queries: **bit countint**, **summation**, and **histogram**.
+We evaluate three types of queries: **bit count**, **summation**, and **histogram**.
 Each query type is organized into a dedicated folder and supports multiple protocols including state-of-the-art baselines and our own designs.

 ---